 - Why I think everyone needs to see Sleep No More at least once.

 As born-and-bred native New York area residents before moving to Florida, Sharon and I know the main way you get around Manhattan is to walk.
-New York is a pedestrian city and if you have less than a 20 minute walk, that is usually the way to go.
-That is, unless you are visiting in winter and it is cold and snowing, as we tend to do.
+New York is a pedestrian city and if you have less than a 20 minute walk, that’s usually the way to go.
+That is, unless you’re visiting in winter, as we tend to do, and it’s cold and snowing.

 Our first need of transport is from the airport to Manhattan.
 If we are flying into JFK or Newark airport, public transport is the way to go.
 In Newark, you can easily get the AirTrain to the NJ Transit station.
 From there it is a quick ride to NY Penn Station.
 If we are flying into JFK, we choose to “take the train to the plane” (for those who are old enough and lived in the tri-state area to remember the slogan of the subway service to JFK).
 Now, you can get the AirTrain JFK and connect to either the NY subway or the Long Island Rail Road (LIRR) for your ride to Manhattan.
 However for both public transit options, you end up either at a train station or in the NY subway system.
 You then need to find a way to your hotel which means getting on the correct subway if possible, walking with your luggage through New York City or catching a ride with a taxi or Uber.

-If we are flying into Laguardia Airport, there is no easy public transport link to Manhattan so we have to choose between a taxi and an Uber.
-We have done both in the past and usually end up taking a taxi.
+If we’re flying into LaGuardia Airport, there’s no easy public transport link to Manhattan so we have to choose between a taxi and an Uber.
+We’ve done both in the past and usually end up taking a taxi.
 To do that, we find that going to the taxi stand and waiting in line is the easiest option.
-The one time we called an Uber, we couldn’t find our driver and we wound up playing a game of “Marco…POLO…Marco…POLO” with him for 10 minutes.
-This was not the way Sharon wanted to start our trip and I wasn’t a big fan of it, either.
+The one time we called an Uber, we couldn’t find our driver and wound up playing a game of “Marco…POLO…Marco…POLO” with him for 10 minutes.
+This wasn’t the way Sharon wanted to start our trip and I wasn’t a big fan of it, either.
 Taking a taxi is also convenient for us because we get a ride right to our hotel.
-However, despite Laguardia being the closest airport to Manhattan, it can end up being the longest ride of all 3 local airports due to the Manhattan traffic and therefore winds up being the most expensive option (figure a $40 -$50 bill for a taxi before tip) of that, Uber or public transportation.
+However, despite LaGuardia being the closest airport to Manhattan, it can end up being the longest ride of all 3 local airports due to the Manhattan traffic and therefore winds up being the most expensive option (figure a $40 -$50 bill for a taxi before tip) of that, Uber or public transportation.

 Since we usually stay around Times Square/midtown, we tend to walk to the theaters and restaurants we want to go to.
 We do venture outside the area to see shows like Sleep No More and need a ride there, since it’s down in the Chelsea area of Manhattan.
 This trip we also needed a ride from the Waldorf=Astoria to the Upper West Side to see a smaller show, as well as a ride up to Harlem for our first visit to that neighborhood.
 Our go-to for those kind of rides is Uber, no questions asked.

 If you only use taxis to get around, you should at least consider Uber as an option.
-If you want to sign up, you can use my referral link and your first ride will be free!
-While I love to think of myself as an early adopter, I actually took a long time to warm up to Uber.
+If you want to sign up, you can use my referral link and your first ride will be free! (if you use my referral link, I get a small reward, as well) While I love to think of myself as an early adopter, I actually took a long time to warm up to Uber.
 Our first ride to the airport was a bust (our driver got caught in a traffic jam on his way to us) but Uber made it up to us and we are using it more and more ever since.
 We took 6 different Uber rides on this past trip to NY and every one was fine.
 We didn’t wait more than 5 minutes for a car and the cars were clean and drivers were pleasant.
-We put where were going into the Uber app, so we knew ahead of time how much the fare would be.
+We put where we’re going into the Uber app, so we knew ahead of time how much the fare would be.
 Several of the rides were in SUVs but since I only called for a sedan we didn’t pay any extra.
 I love Uber because the payment is all settled via the app.
-Tipping the driver is encouraged for a good ride (it is their car and they have to pay to keep it neat and clean).
-Sharon still has her reservations and says she would not feel right taking one on her own since she is in “just someone’s car” instead of a bona fide taxi where it’s a taxi driver.
+Tipping the driver is encouraged for a good ride (it’s the driver’s personal car and (s)he have to pay to keep it neat and clean).
+Sharon still has her reservations and says she wouldn’t feel comfortable taking one on her own since she’s in “just someone’s car” instead of a bona fide taxi where it’s a taxi driver.
 She says she would still feel safer in a taxi if she were alone.

 Ah, the New York subway.
 We’ve been here before and we have the multiple MetroCards to prove it.